ofiwg/libfabric/man/fi_endpoint.3.md

 : Indicates that a completion entry should be generated for data transfer operations.

-*FI_REMOTE_COMPLETE*
+*FI_TRANSMIT_COMPLETE*
-: Generally, this flag indicates that an operation will not complete until it has been accepted into the fabric and acknowledged by a remote service.
+: Indicates that a completion should not be generated until an operation has been successfully transmitted and is no longer being tracked by the provider.
+For reliable endpoints, this flag generally indicates that an operation will not complete until it has been accepted into the fabric and acknowledged by a remote service.
-  When used with unreliable endpoints, local completions should not be generated until the associated operation has been successfully delivered into the fabric.
-For example, the corresponding messages have been placed on the wire.
-When used with reliable endpoints, this flag indicates that the operation will not complete until it has been acknowledged by the target, or a proxy for the target that is responsible for ensuring its reliable delivery.
-For example, this flag often implies that a completion is not generated until an ack has been received from the target.
+  For unreliable endpoints, this flag indicates that an operation will not complete until it has been successfully delivered into the fabric.
+For example, the corresponding message has been placed on the wire.

   Note that when set, if the target endpoint experiences an error receiving the transferred data, that error will often be reported back to the